 How to Perform Joins in Power BI

-To demonstrate this Power BI join types, we are going to use the tables that we imported in the Load Data from Multiple Data Sources article.
+To demonstrate the Power BI join types, we are going to use the tables that we imported in the Load Data from Multiple Data Sources article.

-In order to perform join operations on existing tables, please click Edit Queries option under the Home tab.
+To show the join operations on existing tables, please click the Edit Queries option under the Home tab.

-Below screenshot will show you the data present in the Employees table
+The below screenshot show you the data present in the Employees table

-The following screenshot will show you the data present in the Department Table.
+The following screenshot shows you the data present in the Department Table.

 To perform Power BI Join operations on any table, we have to use the Merge Queries button present in the Home tab